Admissions FAQ

 Should I take the LSAT more than once?

-It is more common today than in the past that an applicant has taken the LSAT more than once.
+It is increasingly common that an applicant has taken the LSAT more than once.
 If you are dissatisfied with your LSAT score and believe that you can significantly increase your score, retaking the LSAT may be a reasonable option.
 Should you choose to do so, it is important that you give yourself enough time and opportunity to demonstrate significant improvement.

 Law schools must report data based on applicants’ highest LSAT scores, and so we give special regard to your high score.
 That said, all of your scores (as well as score cancellations and test absences) from the past five testing years are included on your LSAT score report, and the Admissions Committee will consider all such information in reviewing an application.

-LSAC sets limits on the repeating the LSAT, the most frequently applicable of which is that you may only take the LSAT three times in a single testing year.
-Bear in mind that if the last time you took the LSAT was not within the past five testing years, you will need to retake the LSAT, as scores that old are no longer valid and reportable.
+LSAC sets limits on the repeating the LSAT, but even within those limits, the Admissions Committee may consider the number of times you have taken the LSAT in evaluating your application.
+Bear in mind that if the last time you took the LSAT was prior to past five testing years, you will need to retake the LSAT, as scores that old are no longer valid and reportable.

 If I apply by January 1 but take the LSAT later, will I meet the Early Bird application deadline?

-This also holds true for applicants who apply by either deadline and have at least one LSAT score on file but request that their applications be withheld from review until a future LSAT score is released.
+This also holds true for an applicant who applies by either deadline and already has at least one LSAT score on file but requests that their applications be withheld from review until a future LSAT score is released.
 Withholding your file from review beyond a given deadline means that you have chosen not to meet that deadline.
 For example, if you apply in December with an LSAT score on file but request to withhold your application from review until your January LSAT score has been released, your application will not meet the Early Bird application deadline.

 What LSAT score or GPA do I need to be admitted?